 With regard to the discovery dispute, the attorney followed outside counsel’s advice and advised the client about steps necessary to comply with document collection and production.
-With regard to the statute of limitations question, the attorney followed outside counsel’s advice by (1) informing the client that he had likely missed the statute of limitations for filing a cross-complaint, and, therefore, the client would be unable to pursue those potential remedies; and (2) due to this fact there was a conflict of interest between the attorney and the client, and the attorney could not continue with representation without informed written consent.
+With regard to the statute of limitations question, the attorney followed outside counsel’s advice by informing the client that he had likely missed the statute of limitations for filing a cross-complaint, and, therefore, the client would be unable to pursue those potential remedies; due to this fact, there was a conflict of interest between the attorney and the client, and the attorney could not continue with representation without informed written consent.

 The Committee evaluated whether the attorney had met his ethical obligations, and specifically whether the attorney had a duty to disclose to the client that he had received ethical guidance from outside counsel.
 “When a lawyer consults with another lawyer about matters involving the first lawyer’s current client, ethical questions arise concerning what disclosures if any the lawyer must make to the client about that consultation.”
-Op.
-No. 2019-197 at 2.
-These questions implicate the duties of communication under Rule 1.4 and loyalty to the client under Rule 1.7.
+Formal Op.
+No. 2019-197 at p.
+2. These questions implicate the duties of communication under Rule 1.4 and loyalty to the client under Rule 1.7.

 The Committee noted that the duty to communicate requires that an attorney disclose “significant developments relating to the representation.”
-Op.
-No. 2019-197 at 6.
-The Committee drew a distinction between the fact of the consultation and the conclusions reached as a result of the consultation as described below.
+Formal Op.
+No. 2019-197 at p.
+6. The Committee drew a distinction between the fact of the consultation and the conclusions reached as a result of the consultation as described below.

-The duty of loyalty requires an attorney to obtain informed written consent from a client where there is a “significant risk that a lawyer’s representation of a client may be materially limited by the lawyer’s personal interests, including interests that are actually or potentially adverse to the client’s interests.”
-Op.
-No. 2019-197 at 5.
-The Committee compared predecessor Rule 3-310(B)(4) and new Rule 1.7(b), which adopts the framework set forth in Model Rule 1.7(a)(2), and noted that Rule 1.7(b) requires not only written disclosure, but also informed written consent from the client and that the attorney reasonably believe that he can provide competent and diligent representation.
+The duty of loyalty requires an attorney to obtain informed written consent from a client when there is a “significant risk that a lawyer’s representation of a client may be materially limited by the lawyer’s personal interests, including interests that are actually or potentially adverse to the client’s interests.”
+Formal Op.
+No. 2019-197 at p.
+5. The Committee compared predecessor Rule 3-310(B)(4) and new Rule 1.7(b), which adopts the framework set forth in Model Rule 1.7(a)(2), and noted that Rule 1.7(b) requires not only written disclosure, but also informed written consent from the client and that the attorney reasonably believe that he can provide competent and diligent representation.

 The Committee concluded that obtaining advice about ethical compliance with discovery requests does not create a conflict of interest with the client.
 “The principle that a lawyer seeking legal advice to ensure compliance with ethical obligations does not in itself create adversity between the client’s and the lawyer’s interests seems clearly correct.
 Lawyer and Client have a shared interest in ensuring that Lawyer meets his professional obligations.”
-Op.
-No. 2019-197 at 6.
-In this scenario, the attorney did not need to disclose the fact that he had consulted with outside counsel regarding discovery compliance.
+Formal Op.
+No. 2019-197 at p.
+6. In this scenario, the attorney did not need to disclose the fact that he had consulted with outside counsel regarding discovery compliance.
 The fact that an attorney has secured legal advice concerning compliance with the rules and standards would not “normally” constitute a “significant development” requiring disclosure to the client.

 The Committee evaluated whether the ethical implications of the attorney’s scenarios would be changed if the attorney had sought advice from in-house rather than outside counsel.
 The opinion notes with approval that courts have acknowledged the potential benefits to clients when firms employ in-house counsel, including the opportunity to enhance ethical compliance, early identification of mistakes, and the possibility of correcting errors.
 The opinion concludes that there is no conflict in an attorney undertaking a preliminary investigation into potential mistakes, whether or not the evaluation is conducted by in-house or outside counsel.
 Participation of in-house counsel also does not require disclosures under the scenarios presented.